 Mosquitoes in Marion County test positive for West Nile virus

-INDIANAPOLIS, Ind. – For the first time this season, mosquitoes in Marion County have tested positive for West Nile virus, the health department announced Friday.
+INDIANAPOLIS, Ind. – For the first time this season, mosquitoes in Marion County have tested positive for the West Nile virus.

-The health department says no human cases of West Nile virus have been reported in Marion County so far this year.
+The health department says no human cases of the West Nile virus have been reported in the county so far this year, but two cases were reported last year.

 - DUSK – Stay indoors from dusk until dawn.
 If you do spend time outdoors…